 Finally, there are specific security measures you can take to avoid PHI data breaches.

 Health care data breaches happen with shocking regularity.
-The sensitive information health care organizations store is valuable to cyber criminals.
+Also, the sensitive information health care organizations store is valuable to cybercriminals.
 As a result, health care organizations need to take precautions.
-A single data breach can cost you your practice.
+Moreover, a single data breach can cost you your practice.

 However, there are affordable ways to mitigate the risks of HIPAA data breaches.